Lucreciaaaa/artist-insight/README.md

 **Artist Insight** is a frontend-focused mini-app that demonstrates how **LLM-driven analysis** can be combined with a clean, responsive interface to transform raw artist metrics into **clear, interpretable insights**.

-The core of the project is not the metrics themselves, but the **LLM-powered interpretation layer** that turns imperfect, fragmented data into meaningful signals for decision-making.
+The core of the project is not the metrics themselves, but the **LLM-powered interpretation layer** that turns raw data into meaningful signals for decision-making.

 <img width="944" height="431" alt="artist-preview" src="https://github.com/user-attachments/assets/d3289d6a-89a5-409b-86fa-9c8859284e38" />